Using Wildcards in Queries

 Find all product names starting with THI10.

-You can also one or both wildcards in conjunction with quotation marks to find variants of a phrase (see Searching for a Phrase).
+You can use one or both wildcards in conjunction with quotation marks to find variants of a phrase (see Searching for a phrase).

 "fina* scandals 201?"